 - During the nine months of the gestation period, the weight of a baby increases a whopping 3 million times – the journey from being a single celled zygote to a multicellular human baby.
 And this doesn’t even consider multiple births.

 - The brain waves of the babies can begin recording after 42 days of the conception.

-- Babies do not wait until they are outside the womb to start sucking their thumb.
-Rambling Madwoman has shown beautiful pictures of her baby sucking her thumb in the ultrasound.
+- Babies do not wait until they are outside the womb to start thumbsucking.
+Rambling Madwoman has shown beautiful pictures of her baby’s thumbsucking in the ultrasound.

 - Babies develop almost all of their bodily systems before the second month of the first trimester gets over.
 It happens by the eighth week after the conception.

 - A baby’s possibility of surviving outside the womb can occur after the six-month period.
 A 26-week-old prenatal child has over 50% chance of surviving and the odds keep on increasing as neonatal care becomes more and more sophisticated.

 - So you think that the doctor spanking them at birth is your child’s first cry, but it isn’t.
-Babies can even cry after the 26th week of conception.
-Babies even develop taste buds by this time, which can explain some their crying.
+Babies can cry as early as after the 26th week of conception.

 - Babies react to their mother’s laughter as a part of their emotional development by bouncing up and down.
-It happens 32 weeks after the concept.
+It starts 32 weeks after the conception.

 - Right from the birth to toilet training, a baby uses up an average of 8000 diapers.

 - A baby is born with no bacteria in this body.
-And he is born with just one cup of blood in this body.
+And she is born with just about one cup (240ml) of blood in her body.
 Now that’s one startling fact.

 - The parents of newborns miss out six months’ worth of sleep in the first two years of their baby’s life.

 - Newborn babies can see just black and white colors and various shades of grey for the first few months of their life.